-China economic growth slumps to weakest since 2009, demand ebbs as trade war bites
+China economic growth slips to weakest since 2009, demand ebbs as trade war bites

 “The 6.5 percent figure is definitely below our consensus expectations.
 Weakness is largely coming from the secondary industry- most notably manufacturing.
 We may review our Q4 forecasts,” said Betty Wang, senior China economist at ANZ in Hong Kong.

-On a quarterly basis, growth slowed down to 1.6 percent from a revised 1.7 percent in the second quarter, in line with expectations of 1.6 percent growth.
+On a quarterly basis, growth slowed down to 1.6 percent from a revised 1.7 percent in the second quarter, in line with expectations.

 Importantly, second quarter sequential growth was revised down from the previously reported 1.8 percent, suggesting the economy carried over less momentum into the second half than many analysts had expected.